 When we need your personal data to comply with legal obligations or to perform our contract, failure to provide this data may impact our ability to provide our services.

 We share your information as follows:

 - Third party service providers.
 Third parties who provide services to us have access to your personal data.
 For the purposes described above, we engage providers of website analytics, hosting and cloud computing services and other IT services, payroll services, auditing services, consultancy services, regulatory services, legal services, CRM, marketing and sales software solutions, software platforms and services for the legal profession, translation services, background checks, talent management and recruitment services, in addition to other administrative services.
 Pursuant to our instructions, these parties may access, process or store personal data in the course of performing their duties to us and solely in order to perform the services we have hired them to provide.

 - Event co-hosts.
-We may share limited personal data with co-hosts of events we host or otherwise sponsor in order to administer the event and provide a list of attendees.
+We may share limited personal data (name, title, employer) with co-hosts of events we host or otherwise sponsor in order to administer the event and provide a list of attendees.

 - Administrative and legal reasons.
 We may disclose personal data as we deem necessary and appropriate under applicable laws, such as to comply with a subpoena, bankruptcy proceedings, or similar legal process; in response to lawful requests by public, governmental and regulatory authorities, including to meet national security or law enforcement requirements; or when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Goodwin, you or third parties, or the public at large.